The Canary Islands and Community VAT legislation

 AIEM tax (Arbitrio sobre Importaciones y Entregas de Mercancías en las Islas Canarias - Tax on imports and deliveries to the Canary Islands)

-Local manufacturers have to contend with a number of handicaps, caused especially by their remoteness, the effect of which is to push up the cost prices of their products, thereby making them uncompetitive with products from elsewhere (especially mainland Spain and the other Community Member States).
+Local manufacturers have to contend with a number of handicaps, caused especially by their remoteness, the effect of which is to push up the cost prices of their products, thereby making them uncompetitive with products from elsewhere (especially mainland Spain and the other EU Member States).
 This has justified the implementation of a specific measure, which, by means of tax exemptions or reductions for local products, serves to

 - encourage productive industrial activity,